 Some of the rooms at the historic Empire Ranch headquarters are wheel-chair accessible through the front breezeway (zaguán) entrance; the public restrooms are wheel-chair accessible.
 The terrain around the Empire Ranch headquarters is primarily dirt with uneven surfaces that can be challenging for some mobility scooters.

-While often providing serenity and quiet, several times during the year special events are hosted by the Empire Ranch Foundation including a Fall Roundup & Open House, Horse Trail Rides & Dinners, and educational outreach events for youth.
+While often providing serenity and quiet, several times during the year special events are hosted by the Empire Ranch Foundation including a Fall Cowboy Festival, Horse Trail Rides, western movies, and educational outreach events for youth.
 More information on these activities can be found on our Event Calendar.